About Södertörn University

 Each school is run by a head of school, who is head and the academic and educational leader.

 University Structure for Södertörn University 2017-03-20 [pdf-file 66 kB]

 Academic schools at Södertörn University

 - School of Culture and Education

 - School of Natural Sciences, Technology and Environmental Studies

 Additionally, the university offers Teacher Education and Police Education; organisationally, these report to the Vice-Chancellor with each being run by an Academic Head and staffed by teachers from the university’s academic schools.
 Teachers with expertise in policing are employed by the Swedish Police Authority, and work is led by the Academic Head.
 Police Education is commissioned by the Swedish Police Authority.
-The administration of Teacher Education and Police Education is carried out by the Programme Office for Professional Education and Training (see "University administration" below).

 University administration comprises the following departments and units that work with issues relating to the university as a whole.
 The Chief Administrative Officer is head of the university’s administration.
 Each unit is led by a director.